-- o Short to no supply of permanent staff to carry out daily functions. - Currently section is almost 100% reliant on outsourcing of work to undertake its functions which results in delays when having to execute emergency functions - o Illegal dumping of waste within streets and stormwater servitudes by the community causes overflows through blockages that create flooding of streets and properties. - o Requirement of "peace officers" to address the issuing of fines to members of the community that engages in illegal dumping.
+- Currently section is almost 100% reliant on outsourcing of work to undertake its functions which results in delays when having to execute emergency functions - o Illegal dumping of waste within streets and stormwater servitudes by the community causes overflows through blockages that create flooding of streets and properties. - Requirement of "peace officers" to address the issuing of fines to members of the community that engages in illegal dumping.